whoek/scrumdog/README.md

 - `cohttp-lwt-unix` - HTTPS client library
 - `tls-lwt` - encryption protocal to allow secure HTTPS

-After installing OCaml -- you can install the above libraries with `opam install yojson sqlite3 cohttp-lwt-unix tls-lwt`
+After installing OCaml -- you can install the above libraries with `opam install dune yojson sqlite3 cohttp-lwt-unix tls-lwt`

 ## To compile

-`opam build`
+`dune build`

 This will create the same binaries that are available from the [download](https://github.com/whoek/scrumdog-binaries) page.